So, what exactly is Vedic Meditation?

 Step 2: Complete the short, flexible course for beginners

-The technique of Vedic Meditation is taught in a gradual, step-wise format over four consecutive days (weekend intensive courses are offered as well).
-In addition to attending the daily sessions (I offer the same session multiple times each day to accommodate different schedules), students are also assigned practice meditations at home.
-This insures that everyone will gain enough understanding and experience with both the technique and the underlying principles to become self-sufficient by the end of the course.
-Here’s how the sessions are structured:
+The technique of Vedic Meditation is taught in a gradual, step-wise format over three or four consecutive days.
+In addition to attending the daily sessions students are also assigned practice meditations at home.
+This ensures that everyone will gain enough understanding and experience with both the technique and the underlying principles to become self-sufficient by the end of the course.
+Here’s how the sessions are structured on a 4-session course:

-The exact times for the courses vary and will be outlined at your Intro Talk.
-Usually, for weekday courses, the same session is offered in the morning, mid-day and after work to accommodate everyone’s schedule.
+The exact times for the courses vary and will be outlined at your Intro Workshop.
+Usually, for weekday courses, the same session is offered in the morning and after work to accommodate everyone’s schedule.
 Other session times may also be available so it’s good to ask.
 I’ll do my best to accommodate your individual schedule.
-Weekend courses are usually scheduled with the first session on Saturday morning, the second session on Saturday mid-afternoon, and the last two sessions on Sunday morning and after lunch.

 Step 3: Check in sessions and refresher courses.